Williamwenda/UWB_TDOA_dataset/README.md

  - tkinter

 #### Show UWB measurements
-run `data_visual.py` and select the measurement data csv
+Run `meas_visual.py` and select the measurement data csv

 #### Show UWB measurement biases and neural network regression
-run `nn_visual.py` and select the UWB TDOA measurement bias data csv.
-Set 'WithAn' to 'True' to use the network with anchor orientation and 'False' to use the network without anchor orientation.
+Run `bias_visual.py` and select the UWB TDOA measurement bias data csv.
+To visualize the NN regression, set 'ShowNN' to 'True' and select network with/without anchor orientation by setting 'WithAn' to 'True' or 'False'.

 ## Training Data
 #### UWB TDOA measurement and Vicon groundtruth.